nikfrank/chess-164/README.md

 It'll be more convenient now to think of our application structure (before it's too late!)

-We'll have two main views: Game and Analysis (both with `Board`s), which should each be in their own files
+We'll have two main views: Game and Training (both with `Board`s), which should each be in their own files

 `App` should manage the view-routing and not much else